Ski Resorts in Maine

 - Far from major cities such as New York and Boston; over 6 hours and over 3 hours to Sunday River respectively

 - Snowfall isn't as consistent as nearby Vermont

 - Majority of ski resorts are much smaller than those in the West

 - Fly into Portland International Jetport or Bangor International Airport which are major airports in Maine.
 Just note, most ski resorts in Maine are far away from these airports.
 There are closer regional airports such as Sugarloaf Regional Airport which is a short drive from Sugarloaf.

-Saddleback ski area in the Rangeley Lakes region, in the western part of Maine is almost like a private country club – never crowded, high elevations, plenty of snow to go around.
+Saddleback is currently changing owners and is set to re-open in the future.
+The ski area in the Rangeley Lakes region, in the western part of Maine, is almost like a private country club – never crowded, high elevations, plenty of snow to go around.
 In recent years, Saddleback had received new ski lifts, snowmaking, new ski trails and extensive glades like Casablanca, and a beautiful base lodge perfect for a ski wedding.
 Visiting Saddleback, you can rent a condo or a ski townhouse right on the slopes (not fancy – remember this is Maine).
 The town of Rangeley is more popular for Maine snowmobiling than downhill sports.
 There are more trucks with snowmobile trailers than SUVs with ski racks on a winter weekend.
-Saddleback is currently changing owners and are set to re-open in the future.

 Maine is home to a whole bunch of diverse ski areas, all offering something different.
 From small family-friendly ski hills such as Black Mountain Maine and Hermon Mountain to slightly larger resorts including Mt Abram and Shawnee Peak to town-owned ski areas like Camden Snow Bowl and Powderhouse Hill, there are plenty to choose from.